-Voting rights held

-as at

-Place of September 30,

-Incorporation 2019 and

-Principal and principal March 31,

-Name Activity place of business 2019
+Name Principal Activity Place of Incorporation and principal place of business Voting rights held as at June 30, 2019 and March 31, 2019 Associate: place of busiliess Stimunity S.A.

-Associate:

-Stimunity S.A.
 Biotechnology Paris, France 36.5%

 The abovementioned associate is accounted for using the equity method in these consolidated financial statements.